taubenangriff/EyuunApp/README.md

 - we can save the dynamic data of the character.
 There is the AssetSerializer for this which works with any component, and on a component level using the `saveDynamicData` method.

 ## Accessing things

-- every singleton has a static `instance`. tldr, don't use `WorldManager().doShit()`, use `WorldManager.instance.doShit()`
+### get_it
+- I used get_it for service registry and location.
+- register Services in `lib/core/registerServices.dart`
+- access a service wherever you need it with `locator<YourService>()`

+### Services
-- create entities and manipulate their component structure with the WorldManager
+- WorldManager: create entities and manipulate their component structure
-- access the static asset library using the AssetLoader
+- AssetLoader: access the static asset library and create entity instances
-- access the text library using the TextRepository
+- TextService: access the text library
+- CharacterService: access and change the current character

+## Localization
+- Even though not a primary requirement, the backbone of the app already supports loading different text files.
+- A static key <> text dictionary is loaded from the text file